Film CrowdfundingCrowdfunding for venues and festivals

 - End on community and hope.
 Ask supporters to join the cause and keep the lights on for you and your hard-working yet currently quarantined staff so that when the dust settles you’ll be able to come back stronger than ever.

 - Talk about where you’ve been, where you are now and where you’re going.

 Include info about any programs your organization supports (youth mentoring, art therapy, etc.)

 - Make it personal!
-Pictures of your staff are just as important as pictures of your venues and the cool events you’ve held in the past.
+Pictures of your staff are just as important as pictures of your venues and the cool events you’ve held/projects you've made in the past.
 This is as much about supporting the people who run the organization as it is about supporting the organization itself.

 - Keep in mind, though you may be facing dire circumstances, you don’t want to lead with that.
 This is about inspiring your supporters and galvanizing them to help keep art flourishing in their community.